salimamoukou/ACPI/README.md

 ![build and test](https://github.com/salimamoukou/ACPI/actions/workflows/build_test.yml/badge.svg)
 ## Adaptive Conformal Prediction Intervals (ACPI)

-**ACPI** offers Adaptive Predictive Intervals (PI) that accurately reflect the uncertainty of a given model, with finite-sample marginal and training-conditional coverage, as well as asymptotic conditional coverage.
-It has been proven to significantly improve upon the split-conformal approach, regardless of the nonconformity score used (mean regression, quantile regression, etc.).
+**ACPI** offers Adaptive Prediction Intervals (PI) that accurately represent the uncertainty of a given model, with finite-sample marginal and training-conditional coverage, as well as asymptotic conditional coverage.
+It has been proven to significantly outperform the split-conformal approach, regardless of the nonconformity score used (such as mean score, quantile score, etc.).
 ## Requirements
 Python 3.7+